thabo4587/-thabo4587-THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS11-Portfolio-Piece-main/README.md

 ### Favorites Page Fixes

 I also need to fix the favorites page to ensure it correctly displays the user's favorite podcasts.
 This will involve debugging and enhancing the functionality that manages the user's favorite list, ensuring accurate retrieval and display of data.
+I manged to complete these two:
+User can filter shows by genre.
+User sees what genres a show is associated with when browsing.

 ## Updated To-List

 ## Core Functionality:
-User can listen to any episode in a season for a show: (placeholder audio track) User can filter shows by genre:
+User can listen to any episode in a season for a show: (placeholder audio track) User sees the number of episodes in a season on the details page:
-User sees what genres a show is associated with when browsing:
-User sees the number of episodes in a season on the details page:
 User can go back from a season-specific view to a show view:
-Fix loading states: (Ensure loading spinners or indicators are in place)
+Need to fix loading states: (Ensure loading spinners or indicators are in place)

 ## Favourites Functionality:
 User can mark/unmark specific episodes as favourites: